 A Forest Fairy Fourth Birthday

-Once we said “Goodbye” to Hello Kitty and welcomed the Forest Fairy & Animal Theme, Sara came up with a modest guest list of six girls and six boys ranging in ages 3 to 6.
-Twelve kids might not sound like a big party but we learned that a dozen kids can be just as wild as thirty when you invite two pairs of rambunctious brothers.
-HOLY COW (and I say this with deep respect and admiration for the patient parents of these pairs of lovable boys).
-It was a wild ride but also one very fun and very happy celebration.
+Once we said “Goodbye” to her Hello Kitty idea (phew!) and welcomed a Forest Fairy & Animal Theme, Sara came up with a guest list of six girls and six boys ranging in ages 3 to 6.
+Twelve kids might not sound like a big party but it was a wild ride!
+It was also one very fun and happy celebration.

 One “Forest” Cake complete with blue sprinkle river, Whopper rocks, and white chocolate-dipped pretzel logs…

-When in doubt about decorating a homemade birthday cake, just add M&Ms and figurines from those great “Toob” play sets — those save me every time.
+When in doubt about decorating a homemade birthday cake, I say just add M&Ms and figurines from Safari Ltd. “TOOB” play sets which come in a wide variety of themes that save me every time.

 Anyone with Kindergarten-age boys will know that their sense of humor is blossoming… that’s putting it nicely.
 In a more direct manner, one might say they are goofy, wild, and loud to the Nth degree.
 So take this mix of wild boys (mine included), add wild animal masks (provided by me… whoops, didn’t think that through very well) and being relegated indoors (it was horribly cold weather with mixed hail and rain) and you get one super crazy high-volume wrestling match, interrupted only by cake, crafts, and opening presents along the way.